 International Women’s Day (March 8) is a global day celebrating the historical, cultural, and political achievements of women.
 The day also is a day of action in support of taking action against gender inequality around the world.
 We all know the world couldn’t run without women (we mean, just listen to Beyoncé).
 This is the day to appreciate their efforts!
 Organizations large and small come together to show women just how valuable they are to today’s society.

-Why We Love International Women's Day
+Why International Women's Day is Important

 A. It’s international and inter-organizational